LiveGuard-Streaming/Coding-Assessment/README.md

 The goal of this assessment is to evaluate your ability to design and implement a small REST API with a database.
 The application is split in 3 iterations, to simulate real life updates to a task.
 In the spirit of this, try to work on each iteration without looking at the next one(s).

 ## Submission
-To begin, fork this repository and **make your fork private**.
+To begin, create a repository, **make it private, and invite @fredjarjour and @PersoSirEduard to it**.
 Once completed, submit the GitHub repository link along with a brief description of your approach.

 **Make sure to have commits named "Iteration X", for each iteration you complete (X=1,2,3).** Of course, you can (and are encouraged to) commit your progress between these, but we will use these specific commits to see your "final result" for each iteration.